xuankimtran/docs-1/pages/katalon-studio/docs/record-web-utility.md

 7. Validate UI elements.

-   > From **version 7.7+**, Katalon supports adding Mouse Over and Verification Steps by a right-click on an element displayed in the AUT.
+   > From **version 7.7+**, Katalon supports adding Mouse Over and Verification Steps by a right-click on an element displayed in the AUT when recording with Chrome, Edge (Chromium-based), and Firefox.

    Given that you enter incorrect username or password, you can validate if the website displays an error message indicating a failed login attempt.